Skip to main content

 Priya Patel

-India has over 900 million internet users in 2026, making it one of the largest connected populations in the world.
-With the rapid adoption of UPI payments, digital banking, e-governance portals, and online shopping, the attack surface for cybercriminals has expanded enormously.
-The Indian Computer Emergency Response Team (CERT-In) reported a sharp increase in phishing attacks, ransomware incidents, and financial fraud over the past year.
+India has over 900 million internet users in 2026, making it one of the largest connected populations on the planet.
+With rapid adoption of UPI payments, digital banking, e-governance portals, and online shopping, the attack surface for cybercriminals has grown enormously.
+CERT-In reported a sharp increase in phishing attacks, ransomware incidents, and financial fraud over the past year.

-The good news is that most cyberattacks target low-hanging fruit.
+But here's the thing: most cyberattacks go after easy targets.
+Low-hanging fruit.
 By following a few practical habits, you can dramatically reduce your risk.
-Here are 10 essential cybersecurity tips tailored for Indian internet users.
+Here are 10 cybersecurity tips tailored for Indian internet users, along with what to do if something goes wrong.

 1. Use Strong, Unique Passwords for Every Account

-Reusing passwords is one of the biggest security mistakes.
+Reusing passwords is probably the single biggest security mistake people make.
+Simple as that.
 If one service gets breached, attackers will try those same credentials on your email, bank, and social media accounts.
+Called credential stuffing, this technique is automated and devastatingly effective.
+Databases of leaked passwords are freely traded on dark web forums, and attackers use bots to test millions of username-password combinations against popular services within hours of a breach.

 What to do: